Waitlist open for Summer 2026 litter

 Females will have 4 litters.

-For males, that involves willingness to bring male for breeding as needed within a 48 hours notice.
+For males, that involves willingness to bring male for breeding as needed within a 48-hour notice.

 18. Be willing to notify breeder when the female dog is in “heat;” within 48 hours.